Wrestling Hillary Clinton: Part III

 We pulled into Clinton’s parking lot and he lowered the gear lever into park, turned off the truck, looked at me, and said, “Rising waters raise all ships.”

 Growing up in a port town, that was probably the first metaphor that made sense to me.
 Phrases like “raining cats and dogs” were fantastic, and bromides like “work smarter, not harder,” were useless.
 But everyone rising simultaneously was clear.
-For years, I had watched the Plaquemine docks raise and lower water, and knew that all ships did, in fact, rise equally.
+For years, I had sat on my perch by the old state capital and watched the Plaquemine docks raise and lower water, and I knew that all ships did, in fact, rise equally.

-Coach opened his door and slid onto the parking lot pavement.
-I climbed out and helped him carry a bucket of fungicide into Clinton’s gym.
-He shook hands with their coach and chatted a couple of minutes, then we walked back to the truck and I climbed back in.
-We drove with levee on our left and houses on our right, and we took the take potholed roads that dipped into small towns and led to schools with only two to three hundred students total, often combining middle and high schools to share a building.
-About two and a half hours to three hours after leaving Belaire, we reached New Orleans stopped at St. Paul’s in Covington, a relatively wealthy suburb of New Orleans.
+We drove the River Road with the levee on our left and houses on our right, and we took the take potholed roads that dipped into small towns and led to schools with only two to three hundred students total, often combining middle and high schools to share a building.
+About two and a half hours to three hours after leaving Belaire, Coach’s truck would be empty and we’d reach New Orleans and stop in St. Paul’s Middle School, a relatively wealthy suburb of New Orleans where Craig Ketelsen coached.

-Coach would almost always stop at St. Paul’s to visit his son, Coach Craig Ketelsen, who was head coach of St. Paul’s and on a few state athletic committees.
 Craig was Belaire’s first and only wrestler when Coach started the team in 1980, and in 1981 he was our first state champion.
-He had wrestled at 171 pounds, and as an adult he towered over Coach like my family towered over me.
+He had wrestled at 171 pounds and wore an impressive size 12 shoes, and as an adult he towered over Coach like my family towered over me.
 He had a broad smile and was always happy to see his dad and say hello to me.
 They’d chat about the state’s athletics and Coach would, when asked, offer his thoughts.
 Like how my family groomed each other to run the Teamsters, Craig was gaining respect in state athletic committees and Coach would sometimes share stories of how he got USA Wrestling started in Louisiana.

 St. Pauls never needed supplies and we never lingered; Coach and Craig would shake and chat quickly and wave goodbye, and Coach would take me over to Jesuit High School, home of the Bluejays.

-Jesuit was a massive and ornate Catholic school with three tiers of wrestling teams.
+Jesuit was a massive and ornate Catholic school with three tiers of wrestling teams: first, second, and third string.
+They were so big they held tournaments with only Bluejays competing for first string.
 There varsity team was away competing in and winning a few national freestyle tournaments, but their second and third string teams were training all summer in one of their gymnasiums, a wrestling-only room that could have swallowed any one of the Region I schools along the River Road.
 They had two new Bluejay blue mats permanently laid out, and the ceiling rafters were decorated with rows of state championship titles dating back to practically when Louisiana was still a French colony.

 Their coach, Coach Sam, was as diminutive as Coach but had been a nationally ranked collegiate athlete and still competed in masters-level judo tournaments.
 He was half Japanese and a bit younger than Coach, and from a distance they were the same height and had a similar stance, relaxed but centered and able to move in any direction at any moment.
-I never heard what they chatted about, because I was too busy getting beaten by the second-string Bluejays.
+I never heard what they chatted about, because I was too busy being slaughtered by second-string Bluejays.

 I could hold my own on with their third string, but the second string would throw me around with moves that seemed more like judo than wrestling.
 I learned to turn face down in midair instead of being pinned, and they punished me for that by slipping half nelsons on me and pushing my face across the mat until it was rubbed raw and as bright red as the pimples I kept hidden under my t-shirt.
 I learned to fight the half-nelson with pure perseverance, and I quickly learned that whatever brand of fungicide Jesuit used, it didn’t sting mat-burn like whatever Coach’s company bought and gave away.